IS chief Baghdadi urges 'jihad' in purported new recording - Journal du Cameroun

 The Iraqi official said the noose was closing around the jihadist leader after Iraqi forces captured five top IS commanders in an unprecedented raid in Syria on March 24.

+In July, Iraqi intelligence services said Baghdad’s son Hudhayfah al-Badri had been killed in Syria by three Russian missile targeting a cave where he was hiding.

-In September 2017, in the last voice message attributed to Baghdadi, the IS leader called on his fighters in Syria and Iraq to “resist” their enemies.
+In September 2017, in a voice message attributed to Baghdadi, the IS leader called on his fighters in Syria and Iraq to “resist” their enemies.

+Today, after a vast military campaign by Iraqi forces backed by a US-led coalition, the jihadist group only has sleeping cells in Iraq.

+In Syria, IS has faced two separate offensives by Russia-backed regime forces and another by a Kurdish-Arab alliance supported by the US-led coalition.